 Bamboo Toothbrushes $8.90 (Oral B, $12.99)

-They also make kids’ toothbrushes, so I’ll be ordering those for Oliver and Zoey shortly.
+They also make kids’ toothbrushes, so now Zoey and Oliver use those, as well.
 Full disclosure that I received some free for an Instagram post, but I’ve had them on my to-buy list forever, and I’m obsessed.
 Whenever it’s time for you to change out your toothbrush, switch to these.